 Steering orthotics (spinner knobs, single post orthotics, tri-pin grip)

-- Training in a client’s own vehicle is provided once the client’s vehicle has been modified with the prescribed adaptive equipment.
+Upon training completion, a vehicle prescription is provided for obtaining the necessary equipment in the client’s own vehicle.
+Training in a client’s own vehicle is provided once the client’s vehicle has been modified with the prescribed adaptive equipment.